-Citric acid can be tricky to find — not because it's rare or exotic or expensive (we bought it for less than $2), but because different stores stock it in different areas.
-You might find it with the canning supplies, since it's frequently used in canning.
-Or look in the baking aisle.
-While you may not see it at all grocery stores, your local superstore (Target, etc.) is likely to carry it, or you can buy it online.
+That said, citric acid can be tricky to find — not because it's rare, exotic or expensive (we bought it for less than $2), but because different stores stock it in different areas.
+You might find it with the canning supplies or in the baking aisle, and while you may not see it at all grocery stores, your local superstore (Target, etc.) is likely to carry it.
+You can also buy it online.

 Do I Really Need a Candy Thermometer?

 Yes.
 It doesn't have to be a fancy one, but you'll need to be able to monitor the temperature of the candy to ensure it will set firm.